 What is a hybrid event?

-- Both in-person and online experiences
+- It includes a variation of in-person and online experiences

 Event planning: 3-6 months before your event